ydhnwb/api_service/readme.md

 ## Personal target

-- Please and please and please don't use GORM or any other ORM :v
+- Do not use ORM.
+Please use raw query instead.
 - maintain the singleton of the db instance.
 (Leads too much database connection)
 - easy, readable error response
 - use HTTP status code as main source of truth rather than other field like 'status' etc